EShults2124/cse15l-lab-reports/lab-report-3-week-6.md

 * Show copying your whole markdown-parse directory to your ieng6 account

+To copy an entire directory, you need to use the normal scp command but this time recursively so everything is copied.
+To do this you need to add in a ```-r``` and the path for the directory.
+The command structure is like this:

 ```
 $ scp -r [to-be copied folder path] [account]:~[new directory name]
 ```
+> If you are copying the directory you are in, you can use ```.``` instead of the full path.

 After inputing the command, your terminal will look similar to this:
 ![Image](CSE-Lab3-screenshot1-part1.png)